LeqiXu/JointPRS/README.md

 -  `BETA`: the effect of the A1 allele, which is only used to determine the direction of an association.
 -  `P`: the p-value of the effect, which is used to calculate the standardized effect size.

+In addition, you need to obtain the sample size for the summary statistics, and take the median value if the sample size is different across SNPs.

 ## 4. JointPRS Implementation
 In this section, we assume we need to model four populations jointly.
 Please modify the code to reflect the actual number of populations present in your data.